M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 An IDE is a GUI-based software program.
 It is designed to help programmers build applications with all the needed programs and libraries.
 ### :computer: <span style="color: aqua">List the types of constructors</span>
 There are two types of the constructor:
-1. parameterized constructor
-2. default constructor.
+1. Parameterized constructor - Has no parameters.
+If you don't create one the class will automatically call default constructor when an object is created.
+2. Default constructor - Has at least one parameter is called a parametrized constructor.
+3. Copy Constructor - Creates an object by copying variables from another object.
+4. Static Constructor - Used to initialize any static data, or to perform a particular action that needs to be performed once only.
+It is called automatically before the first instance is created or any static members are referenced.
+5. Private constructor - generally used in classes that contain static members only.
+If a class has one or more private constructors and no public constructors, other classes (except nested classes) cannot create instances of this class.
+The use of private constructor is to serve singleton classes.
 ### :computer: <span style="color: aqua">What is artificial intelligence?</span>
 Artificial Intelligence or machine intelligence is a common term that is used to build smart machines capable of performing tasks.
 The main aim of AI is to solve problems in a way that are better and faster.
+Simply put: AI refers to systems / machines that mimic human intelligence to perform tasks and can iteratively improve themselves based on the information they collect.
 ### :computer: <span style="color: aqua">What is machine learning?</span>
-Machine Learning is a system that can learn from an excellent example through self-improvement and without being explicitly coded by a programmer.
+Machine Learning is a subset of AI: It is focused on teaching computers to learn from data and to improve with experience – instead of being explicitly programmed to do so.
 ### :computer: <span style="color: aqua">What is deep learning?</span>
+Deep learning is a machine learning technique that teaches computers to do what comes naturally to humans: learn by example.
 Deep learning is computer software that mimics the network of neurons in a brain.
 It is a subset of machine learning and is called deep learning because it makes use of deep neural networks.
+Models are trained by using a large set of labeled data and neural network architectures that contain many layers.
 ### :computer: <span style="color: aqua">List out Layers of OSI Model</span>
 Layers of OSI models are:
 1. Physical